FoxLisk/alttp-notes/rooms/Automation/Escape/06 - Courtyard.md

-Not much here, but you can hold <v exiting the passage door til you align with the bush.
+Hold <v through the transition until you line up with the bush.

+Once between the fence and the bush, hold <v until you clear the block of bushes.